 1. Can I use other citrus fruits instead of yuzu?

-Stored in the refrigerator, these pickles will last for about a week.
-The flavors will deepen over time.
+Stored in an airtight container in the refrigerator, your yuzu daikon will last for about a week to 10 days.
+The flavors will actually deepen over time.